 You have an idea, a vision of what you want to produce and the brand you want to create.
-You’ve spotted a gap in the market and you understand your customers needs.
-Now is the time to launch the brand and one of the key aspects to the launch but also the long term is to stay true to your original vision.
+You’ve spotted a gap in the market and you understand your customers’ needs.
+Now is the time to launch the brand and one of the key aspects of the launch but also the long term is to stay true to your original vision.

 There is no “I” in team and trust us, you will need a team.
 You might start alone but before long you will need help.
 You may not employ staff, but you may need to outsource branding, design, sampling, sourcing, production and marketing.

 Make sure the team is strong and experienced.
 You can’t afford to make mistakes by hiring someone without experience.
 The stronger the team, the more effective the business.